antmendoza/temporal_samples-java/core/src/main/java/io/antmendoza/samples/eni/README.md

 maybe this is not a problem now, but I don't know in the future if it will be.
   - everytime an activity is delivered to your worker.
 - keep resources busy
+- instead of delegating the correlation to the workflow, we are building it and putting it in an external system.